cowboydaniel/secure-vault/FIRST_RUN.md

 These are security-sensitive files unique to each installation.

+> **Important:** SecureVault now treats the guard state file as mandatory once the authentication database has been provisioned.
+If `instance_state.json` is deleted while `users.db` (or any other authentication database) remains, the application will immediately enter lockdown and require manual recovery.

 ## Development/Testing

 If you're a developer and need to frequently reset the system: